dmitrypol/dmitrypol.github.io/_posts/2016-09-29-roles-permissions.md

 ---
-title: "Roles and Permissions - switching from CanCanCan to Pundit"
+title: "Roles and permissions - switching from CanCanCan to Pundit"
 date: 2016-09-29
 categories:
 redirect_from: